My Heart Will Go On: Writing and recording

-Before the release of the film Titanic, studio executives were worried that it would be a commercial failure.
-Sony had paid $800,000 for the rights to the soundtrack album and were hoping it would include a theme song.
-However, the director, James Cameron, did not want to end Titanic with a pop song, feeling it would be inappropriate.
+Before the release of the film Titanic, studio executives worried that it would be a commercial failure.
+Sony had paid $800,000 for the rights to Titanic soundtrack album and hoped it would include a theme song.
+However, the director, James Cameron, felt that ending Titanic with a pop song would be inappropriate.

-James Horner initially composed the music for "My Heart Will Go On" as an instrumental motif for the film soundtrack.
-Wanting to prepare a vocal version to use during the end credits, he enlisted the lyricist Will Jennings, who wrote the lyrics "from the point of view of a person of a great age looking back so many years".
-Horner showed the song to Simon Franglen, who was working with him on electronic textures and synthesizers for the film score.
-Franglen suggested Céline Dion, with whom he had worked on many of her hits.
+James Horner, the composer of the Titanic score, initially composed "My Heart Will Go On" as an instrumental motif for the film.
+Wanting to prepare a vocal version for the end credits, he enlisted the lyricist Will Jennings, who wrote the lyrics "from the point of view of a person of a great age looking back so many years".
+Simon Franglen, who was working with Horner on electronic textures and synthesizers for the score, suggested Céline Dion, with whom he had worked on many hits.
 Dion initially did not want to record it, as she had already recorded the film songs "Beauty and the Beast" and "Because You Loved Me".
 However, her husband and producer, René Angélil, convinced her to record a demo.

 Horner waited until Cameron was in an appropriate mood before presenting him with the demo.
-After listening several times, Cameron approved it, but worried that he might be criticized for "going commercial at the end of the movie".
-Cameron also wanted to appease the anxious studio executives and "saw that a hit song from his movie could only be a positive factor in guaranteeing its completion".
+After listening several times, Cameron approved it, but worried he would be criticized for "going commercial at the end of the movie".
+Cameron also wanted to appease the anxious studio executives and understood that a hit song would improve his chances of completing the film.

-The producer Walter Afanasieff was not impressed with the demo, finding it meandering and dreary, but agreed to arrange and produce the studio version.
+The music producer Walter Afanasieff was not impressed with the demo, finding it meandering and dreary, but agreed to arrange and produce the studio version.
 He replaced every part of Horner's demo, and was upset that Horner was given a co-producer credit.
+According to the music executive Tommy Mottola, Dion recorded her vocal in one take, and her demo was used in the film.
+Dion re-recorded the song for her 1997 album Let's Talk About Love.

 Composition

-The song is written in the key of E major.
-The verses follow the chord progression of E–Bsus4–Aadd9–E–B. The chorus has the chord progression of Cm–B–A–B. The song modulates to A-flat major.
-It contains heavy emphasis on the instrumental arranging.
+"My Heart Will Go On" is in the key of E major.
+The verses follow the chord progression of E–Bsus4–Aadd9–E–B, while the choruses follow C♯m–B–A–B. The song modulates to A-flat major at the end.
+It contains emphasis on the instrumental arranging.
 Usage of Tin Whistle is prominent, backed by melodic use of strings and rhythm guitars.
 The song features both acoustic and electronic instrumentation.
 Dion's vocal performance is described as "emotional" and "demanding" by Pandora Radio.